leomichalski/drone-delivery/vision/README.md

 * [videosourcepi.py](./videosourcepi.py): capture camera images from a Raspberry Pi camera and publish them as a topic.
 * [videosourcegazebo.py](./videosourcegazebo.py): capture camera images from Gazebo ROS topic ("/webcam/image_raw") and publish them as a topic.
-* [videosourcekafka.py](./videosourcekafka.py): receive images from a Raspberry Pi running Kafka and publish them as a topic.
+* [videosourcezmq.py](./videosourcezmq.py): receive images from a Raspberry Pi running ZeroMQ and publish them as a topic.
 * [videosaver.py](./videosaver.py): save the images as videos.
 * [videostreamingapp.py](./videostreamingapp.py): host a site from which is possible to see the latest image the vehicle captured.
-* [videostreaming.py](./videostreaming.py): stream the images the vehicle captured to Kafka.
+* [videostreamingzmq.py](./videostreamingzmq.py): stream the images the vehicle captured to ZeroMQ.
 * [arucodetector.py](./arucodetector.py): detect ArUco markers, then publish the detections as a topic.

-* [rosbridge.py](./rosbridge.py): bridge so ROS can also access some of the topics.
+* [bridgeros.py](./bridgeros.py): bridge so ROS can also access some of the topics.
+* [bridgezmq.py](./bridgezmq.py): bridge to send/receive messages to/from ZeroMQ.

 * [topics.py](./topics.py): topics.
 * [msgs.py](./msgs.py): messages that are published to topics.